 By the late 1980s, the prison was known more for over-crowding and disorganization than the rehabilitation program for which Roosevelt had promoted.
 In fact, the prison was in such a state of disrepair that it became representative of the nation’s difficulties with correctional facilities.
 In 1997, Federal legislation required the Lorton Correctional Facility to be closed by December 31, 2001.
 The last prisoner left the complex in November of 2001.

 In 2002, 2,324 acres were sold to Fairfax County, Virginia for 4.2 million dollars.
-Afterwards, a comprehensive adaptive re-use study was completed due to the site’s prime location next to the Occoquan River and major highways.
-In 2002, the then Lorton Arts Foundation, Inc. proposed a plan to transform the former prison facility into a cultural arts center.
+In 2002, a group of community leaders proposed a plan to transform the former prison facility into a cultural arts center.
 The Fairfax County Board of Supervisors approved the rezoning of a 55-acre portion of the former correctional facility to become the Workhouse Arts Center in July of 2004.
 A year later, the site was nominated to the National Register of Historic Places.
 After several years of planning, adaptive reuse and rehabilitation of the historic buildings, the Workhouse Arts Center opened to the public in September 2008.

-The Workhouse currently consists of six (6) artist studio buildings, the main galleries, and the W-3 Theatre.
-We support more than 100 professional and emerging artists by providing them affordable studios and galleries to exhibit their work.
+The Workhouse currently consists of six (6) artist studio buildings, the main galleries, dance studios, music rooms, outdoor performance and event space, and the W-3 Theatre.
+We support more than 100 professional and emerging artists by providing them affordable studios and galleries in which to exhibit their work.
 Instead of only viewing the art, visitors are encouraged to interact with the artists when they visit.
 In addition to visual arts, the Workhouse Arts Center is home to performing arts, including: theater; musical theater; film; music; and dance performances.
 The Workhouse also offers over 800 arts education classes and workshops in a broad spectrum of art disciplines.
+Each year the Workhouse Arts Center provides more than 100 exhibitions, 300 performances, and multiple large-scale community events for the region.